Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 <ol>
    <li>The transaction status should be verified through the Transaction Status API in the payment flow.</li>
    <li>The Dispacht ID passed to Ationet should be unique.</li>
-   <li>The amount must not contain more than 2 decimal points, comma, or any special characters.</li>	 XXX
+   <li>The amount must not contain more than 2 decimal points, comma, or any special characters.XXX</li>
    <li>Dispatch ID parameter is mandatory for creating QR.</li>
    <li>For any local errors implemented in POS, user-friendly messages should be displayed to the cashier.</li>
    <li></li>